Here's what educators can do as this technology evolves.

 - Increased privacy issues

 - We also don't know all of the impacts that AI will have on privacy.
 If we've learned one thing, it's that data is a hot commodity.
-So if AI can gather even more intel on us, it definitely will.
+Plus, because AI continually learns from our inputs, whatever personal information we include is up-for-grabs.

 - Changes to job markets and skills